Evidlo/prelim/main.typ

   ])

-  #figure(
-      pad(x: -50%,
-          table(
-              table.header([Symbol], [Meaning], [Description], [Shape]),
-              align: horizon,
-              columns: (5em, 10em, 14em, 12em),
-              $f$, [Forward operator], [Mapping from 3D H-density to column density], [$f: bb(R)^3 → bb(R)^3$ (static) \ $f: bb(R)^4→bb(R)^3$ (dynamic)],
-              $m$, [Model], [Mapping from model \ parameters to 3D H-density], [$m: bb(R)^* → bb(R)^3$ (static) \ $m: bb(R)^* → bb(R)^4$ (dynamic)],
-              $bold(c)$, [Model \ params./coeffs.], "Free model variables,\n usually low-dimensional.", [$bold(c) ∈ bb(R)^*$ \ \* model dependent],
-              $bold(x)$, [H density], [Spatial distribution of \ exospheric Hydrogen], [$bold(x) ∈ bb(R)^3$ (static) \ $bold(x) ∈ bb(R)^4$ (dynamic)],
-              $bold(y)$, [Measurements.], "Column densities measured\n by instrument", [$bold(y) ∈ bb(R)^3$],
-          ),
-      ),
-      caption: [Symbols],
-      // FIXME: move to glossary section?
-  )

   An inverse problem is the procedure of determining the causative factors of a set of measurements derived from some observation process.
 In exospheric tomography, the factor driving the intensity of column density measurements is the distribution of hydrogen in the regions being observed.
-Direct analytic solutions to tomographic or other inverse problems is not always possible, so numerical approximations and discretization become necessary.
+Direct analytic solutions to tomographic or other inverse problems are not always possible, so numerical approximations and discretization become necessary.
 In this chapter, I lay out key concepts of linear inverse problems, detail a discretization scheme for approaching tomographic inversion numerically, and introduce notation which will be used later in the manuscript to describe tomographic retrieval algorithms.

   == Discretization

     #rt("FIXME: convert line integral to discrete sum")

   In general, direct analytic solutions to tomographic estimation problems are infeasible, necessitating a numerical approach where the solution space is divided into a finite grid of $N$ non-overlapping regions called #glspl("voxel") where density is assumed to be constant.
-There are a large variety of grid types to choose from, including regular grids where voxels are uniformly spaced in some domain (e.g. spherical, cylindrical, cartesian) and non-regular grids which may utilize hierarchical structures (e.g. octree) or tetrahedral meshes as shown in @grid_examples.
+There are a large variety of grid types to choose from, including regular grids (e.g. spherical, cylindrical, cartesian), non-regular grids which may utilize hierarchical structures (e.g. octree) and tetrahedral meshes as shown in @grid_examples.
 Some of these discretizations schemes have been designed to adaptively update voxel boundaries during retrieval to better fit the object being retrieved @adaptivemesh1.

     #figure(
         box(width:100pt, height:100pt, stroke:1pt),
         caption: [Discretizations of a spherical domain\ #rt([FIXME: WIP])] ) <grid_examples>

   Choosing a discretization grid which is well-suited to the data is critical, as an improper grid can create aliasing and other artifacts which causes the numerical result to deviate from the functions they approximate.
-Since the exosphere is well-understood to smoothly vary with density gradients increasing at lower altitudes, a regular spherical grid with logarithmically spaced radial bins is appropriate.
+Since the exosphere is well-understood to smoothly vary with larger density gradients at lower altitudes, a regular spherical grid with logarithmically spaced radial bins is appropriate.
 The nature of regular grids allows for a simple multidimensional array as the underlying data structure, and the property of shared boundaries between voxels simplifies tomography calculations, as demonstrated in @alg_outline.

     The regular spherical grid used in this manuscript has its 0° elevation pole aligned to ecliptic north (+Z Cartesian GSE axis) and ±180° azimuth branch point pointed away from the sun (-X Cartesian GSE axis), as shown in @grid_details.